Coupled reaction-diffusion equations on adjacent domains: Cylinder and its complement

-As shown in the Claim above, the tangency point between $\Si_D(c^*)$ and $\Si_d(c^*)$ satisfies $\b^*>\un\b$, thus, by continuity, the curves $\tilde{\Si}_d(c,L)$ and $\tilde{\Si}_D(c)$ have no real intersections in a neighborhood of $(\b^*,\a^*)$, for sufficiently large $L$, small $\t$, and $c<c^*$, $c\sim c^*$.
-Using Rouch\'e's theorem as in the proof of Proposition \ref{0pr:1.5}, it is possible to find complex intersections for $c<c^*$, $c\sim c^*$ and, consequently, to construct the desired subsolutions, again along the same lines of the proof of Proposition \ref{0pr:1.5}. \end{proof} \end{proposition}
+By applying Rouch\'e's theorem as in the proof of Proposition~\ref{0pr:1.5}, it is possible to find complex intersections for $c<\tilde c^*(L,\t)$, $c\sim \tilde c^*(L,\t)$ and, consequently, to construct the desired subsolutions, again along the same lines of the proof of Proposition~\ref{0pr:1.5}.